Very helpful Review

 Mr. Burberry is like the ugly duckling.
 With its dark and shaded grey bottle and black hat.
 It can't be all things to all people.
 If you try to please everyone, you'll end up pleasing no one.
 And Mr. Burberry is a pleasure for many but not for everyone.
 After many Brit flankers, Mr. Burberry is a nearly recent new release that heavily deviates from those flankers, both in the look and in the smell.
 Mr. Burberry smells clean, meaning this in the literal sense.

-It opens up with some imperceptible citrus grapefruit, which has an undertone of synthetics, blended with some warm creamy-minty-spicy tones that I speculate are cool cardamom combined with spicy tarragon.
-This stage really awakens the senses and the fragrance is permeated by an aura of masculinity.
+It opens up with some subtle citrus grapefruit, which has an undertone of synthetics, blended with some warm creamy-minty-spicy tones that I speculate are cool cardamom combined with spicy tarragon.
+This stage awakens the senses, and an aura of masculinity permeates the fragrance.

 Gently, the citrus and herbal evanesce and Mr. Burberry becomes woody and smoky.
 To me, the fragrance seems to have a manifest presence of wetness.
 It smells like a city after rain, which is not by chance that drizzly London was such an inspiration.
 You can still feel the mist in the air mixed with the smell of smoke and soil from the street.
-The scent comprises a wide and sturdy heart, whose classic fougère structure is masterfully reinterpreted in an extremely contemporary key.
+The scent comprises a full and sturdy heart, whose classic fougère structure is masterfully reinterpreted in an extremely contemporary key.
 An accord of birch leaves gives a warm aroma to the essence, while cedarwood adds strength and balance to the sparkling top notes.